walu2/squiro-stx-demo/README.md

 **Please note**:
-Some fetures are not 100% finished, and data itself is not 100% balances and production ready for real application.
-This is jsut a base for potential further enchrichment.
+> Some features are not fully finished, and the data itself is **not** completely balanced or production-ready.
+This is just a foundation for potential further enrichment.
 ---